abbasmoosajee07/AlgoVault/MNG/ReadME_MNG.md

 - **Quest 02 - Unary Even Odd**: Determining if a unary number is even or odd, essentially solved by switching between Odd/Even until printing final state at end.
 - **Quest 03 - Binary Increment**: Increase a binary number by 1.
 The first solution where you have to evaluate between rules and steps
 - **Quest 04 - Unary Multiplication**: Multiply two unary numbers to produce a result tape.
+- **Quest 05 - Find Element in Unary array**: In an array of unary numbers, find the target number.
+- **Quest 06 - Unary Subtraction**: Subtract two unary numbers to produce a result tape.
+- **Quest 09 - Unary Comparison**: Compare two Unary elements display its result in output tape.
+- **Quest 10 - Lines Count**: Find the number of lines seperated by a symbol.
+- **Quest 11 - Decimal Increment**: Increase the value of a decimal number by 1.

 ---
 | Quest #  | Title              | [🔗 Solution]                  |  Steps     |Rules |